Tayrona National Park

 I don't think there are many better combinations in life than a beach and a tent.

 And there aren't many better places to camp on the beach than in Tayrona National Park.
+Being that it’s located just 4.5-hours from Cartagena (where we started our South America trip), we knew we had to put this national park on our itinerary.

 Getting into the park was a feat in itself.
 We hopped on a van that took us out of Taganga and into a larger city called Santa Marta, then a bus from Santa Marta to the park entrance.
 After waiting in line for each person’s passport information to be recorded (yawn), we took yet another shuttle further into the park.